kawalkQCWski/HP3457-OLED-display/README.md

 The software was created using Atmel Studio 7.0 and the project can be directly opened with it for editing if desired.

-Don't forget to program the fuses of the ATMega8 MCU and select 8 MHz internal RC oscillator as clock source (otherwise it runs too slow with its default 1 MHz clock only).
+Don't forget to program the fuses of the ATMega8 MCU and select 8 MHz internal RC oscillator as clock source (otherwise it runs too slow with its default 1 MHz clock only).Also make sure to program brownout detection level at 2.7V.

 NOTE: Ensure to buy the 0.87" variant of the OLEDS.
 There are also popular 0.91" variants available, but they are to wide!
 I bought my displays directly on Aliexpress: https://de.aliexpress.com/item/1005001856921229.html